The hiring of Academic Skills Consultants is contingent on program funding, supply

 - Possess excellent communication skills

-- Demonstrate enthusiasm for helping students to improve their learning skills
+- Demonstrate interest in for helping students to improve their learning skills

 - Verify eligibility for on-campus student employment by reviewing the requirements